Blog

 Pig production grows in South Africa

-12 of May of 20 - News
+12th May 2020 - News

 South Africa's arable land is barely 15% of its total area, and the growing demand for food requires high-yield animal production in intensive systems.
 According to the South African Ministry of Agriculture, 400 companies are operating in the pig sector in the country.
 The growth in pig production, thanks to the sustained increase in pork consumption, and the forecasts of increased imports because of domestic demand are some of the most relevant aspects of the current situation of the South African pig sector.